 Carla: As I mentioned, Jaime was post-op when I met her.
 Since that time, I’ve been in perpetual transition.
 Concerned with raising teenage children, paying a mortgage, and all the expenses that come with being an adult, surgery has seemed a financial luxury that I’ve not been willing to commit to.
 Truly, if I had the money today, I’d pay bills instead.

 Carla: More than anything else, Jaime is an accomplished stylist with an eight-station salon.
 Many of my hairstyles are never selected by choice.
-Jaime wants to try a new cut or color and I am her guinea pig.
+Jaime wants to try a new cut or color, and I am her guinea pig.
 As she is fond of telling me while in her chair, “You’ll get what I give you!”

-Monika: Do you like fashion?
+Monika: Do you enjoy fashion?
 What kind of outfits do you usually wear?
-Any special fashion designs, colors, or trends?
+Are there particular styles, colors, or trends that you prefer?

-Monika: Are you involved in the life of your local LGBT community?
+Monika: Are you actively involved in your local LGBTQ+ community?

 Carla: This one event is really a minor footnote in the type of activity I’ve been involved in over the years.
 However, by chance, I was reading news on some websites and noticed a Totino’s ad in the sidebar that I thought was very offensive to me as a trans woman.